wso2-attic/ballerina-integrator/README.md

 ```bash
    $ ballerina init
 ```
-Now that you have created the project structure, the next step is to implement the service.
+Now that you have created the project structure, the next step is to develop the service.

-### Develop the service
+### Developing the service

 First, you need to implement the `phone_store_service` to act as the message requestor.
 Take a look at the sample code below to understand how to implement the service.